Matteljay/archmat/README.md

 ## Operation

-- A minimum number of user input will be gathered by the script:
+- A minimum amount of user input will be gathered by the script:
 1. Disk to install to
 2. Login password, will also be used for disk encryption (optional)
 3. Machine name
 4. Whether to use LUKS disk encryption
 5. Whether to install a graphical desktop environment

+- Language and country settings can be conveniently edited inside the script prior to running.

 - A default user named `user` will be created with the password you provide.

-- Language and country settings can be conveniently edited inside the script.

 - Installation log will be written to `archmat.log` inside the temporary installation environment.